 When The Real Estate Agent Hides Termite Damage

-Most recently, we were contacted by a family who had purchased a house in Baltimore County.
+Whitney, LLP was contacted by a family who had purchased a house in Baltimore County.
 The house was sold subject to the Disclaimer Form, which meant the seller had to disclose latent defects.
 None were disclosed on the form, and our clients bought the house in November 2018.
-Read more below.

 When Termite Swarmers Appear in the New Home